-This past July, our theme was "Awakening to a Thinking Love: Its Duties and Delights."
+In July 2018, our theme was "Awakening to a Thinking Love: Its Duties and Delights."
 Speakers Amy Snell and Celeste Cruz gave two days of talks on what a Thinking Love might mean in our homes, applied to everything from chores to pre-reading to examinations.
 It was a fruitful time of refreshment and reflection, solidly grounded in Charlotte Mason's philosophy and encouraging for mothers and teachers.

 Now we are excited to be able to share this retreat with you!
 This package includes:

 A Thinking Love: Becoming a Guide, Philosopher, and Friend with Amy Snell

 “'The mother is qualified,’ says Pestalozzi, ‘and qualified by the Creator Himself, to become the principal agent in the development of her child; ... and what is demanded of her is - a thinking love ...
 God has given to the child all the faculties of our nature, but the grand point remains undecided - how shall this heart, this head, these hands be employed? to whose service shall they be dedicated?
 A question the answer to which involves a futurity of happiness or misery to a life so dear to thee.
 Maternal love is the first agent in education.’
 We are waking up to our duties and in proportion as mothers become more highly educated and efficient, they will take up [the education of their children] as their profession.” - Charlotte Mason, Home Education